-Join Andy Needham for an in-depth discussion in this video Rotoscope the finger in Mocha, part of After Effects: Compositing a Cell Phone.
+Join Andy Needham for an in-depth discussion in this video Rotoscope the finger in Mocha, part of Compositing a Cell Phone in After Effects.

 - [Voiceover] Now we need to think about tracking this phone screen, and as I mentioned previously, we're going to use mocha.
 Mocha is the Academy Award winning Planar Tracking technology developed by Imagineer Systems and is my go-to app for screen replacements.
 The good thing about After Effects is there's a version of Mocha, called mocha AE, has been bundled with the software since 2008, so way back in the CS4 days.
 If you don't know how to use mocha, don't worry.
 I'll walk you through the steps to get this task completed.

 And then, if you wanna further your knowledge you can check out mocha 4 Essential Training with Ben Brownlee or the other courses focused on mocha on the library.
 So, in our phone camp let's select the layer that we want to track in mocha, which is our phone layer here, and we'll go to the Animation menu and choose Track in mocha AE by clicking this, it will fire up mocha.
 If you have mocha Pro or mocha Plus it should open that version up but they all function in much the same way.